FIWARE-Archive/i2nd.OFNIC/docs/source/Installation_and_administration_manual.rst

 -------------------------------------------------------------

 * As the previous paragraph, being a Java application, the only requistite is Java Virtual Machine.
+On an Ubuntu machine, you can satisfy these requirements with:
+* sudo apt-get install openjdk-7-jdk git

 Getting OFNIC
 -------------------------------------------------------------